Carl Akeley: African expeditions

 Akeley began his fifth journey to the Congo with the start of the dry season in late 1926.
 He died on November 18 of dysentery and was buried in Africa, just miles from where he encountered his first gorilla, the "Old Man of Mikeno".

 Personal life

-His wife, Mary Jobe Akeley, married him two years before he died.
-He had previously been married to Delia J. Akeley (1875–1970) for nearly 20 years.
-Delia Akeley accompanied him on two of his biggest and most productive safaris to Africa in 1905 and again in 1909.
+His second wife, Mary Jobe Akeley, married him two years before he died.
+He had previously been married to Delia Akeley (1869–1970) for nearly 20 years.
+Delia Akeley accompanied him on two of his biggest and most productive safaris to Africa, in 1905 and again in 1909.
 Delia later returned to Africa twice under the auspices of the Brooklyn Museum of Arts and Sciences.
-She organized and led both trips and lived for several months in the Ituri Forest with Pygmies.

 Legacy

 The World Taxidermy & Fish Carving Championships awards gold medallions that bear Carl Akeley's likeness—based on a photograph he had taken at Stein Photography in Milwaukee—to its "Best in World" winners.
 There is also a Carl Akeley Award for the most artistic mount at the World Show.
 The medallions were sculpted by Floyd Easterman of the Milwaukee Public Museum.
 The Akeley Hall of African Mammals of the American Museum of Natural History and the Akeley Memorial Hall at The Field Museum are named for him.